 What You Need To Know About Shipping APIs

-Shipping process workflow is a tricky process as small companies do not enjoy the same deals as large corporations.
-Customers have come to expect free two-day shipping because that is what Amazon has told customers is standard, but small businesses cannot always match that deal.
+The shipping process workflow is tricky as small companies do not enjoy the same deals as large corporations.
+Customers have come to expect free two-day shipping because Amazon has told customers it is standard, but small businesses cannot always match that deal.
 While a small business cannot directly compete with Amazon’s shipping deals, you can use APIs to make the experience as good and cheap as it can be for your customers.
-There are free shipping APIs you can easily add to your site for most major carriers, including FedEx, UPS, USPS, and DHL.
+You can easily add free shipping APIs to your site for most major carriers, including FedEx, UPS, USPS, and DHL.
 With these APIs, you can integrate your website and information for a more seamless shipping process.
 You can print labels, find rate quotes, track shipments, view reports, and some also support mobile features.

 You can also use another API or program to collect your other shipping APIs into one easy-to-use place rather than jumping between different carriers.
 Most shipping APIs have gone to great lengths to make them easy to use and understand with excellent technical documentation so any developers can easily merge the code.